 Genealogies of Richmond County People

-St. Paul Church, Augusta, Georgia.
+Broad Street, Augusta, Georgia, looking west.
 This is the fourth building to replace the original church of 1750 which was destroyed during the American Revolution.
 The second edifice was destroyed in 1818 to build a larger church.
 Fire destroyed the third church in 1916.
 Many famous persons are buried here including William Longstreet who successfully operated a steamboat on the Savannah River a year before Fulton's Clermont on the Hudson; and William Few, signed of the Constitution.